 Learn how to animate cameras

-Complete a 3D animation to be presented in the end of the Semester Art & Tech Exhibition
+Complete a 3D animation to be presented at the end of the Semester Art & Tech Exhibition

 Student Learning Outcomes: